Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 There's a drugstore product called Mederma that's supposed to help eliminate scars.
 My mom always applied vitamin E oil.
 In the meantime, be very cautious when using your flat iron.
 Use a lower setting so it's not as hot.

 I suspect you have more of a callous or discoloration, because if you'd burned yourself so badly as to create a scar, I think you would never be careless again with the flat iron!
 Go into your local pharmacy and ask the pharmacist (not one of the assistants, ask to speak to the pharmacist) what would be a good product to use to even the skin back out on your forehead.
-They're not cheap, but there are a bunch of them that ought to work.
-Then, the key is to use them diligently, you can't be careless and forgetful and skip days.

 And from now on, hold your comb against your forehead as you iron your bangs, so you can't burn yourself!